-While we have covered the general rules, which should always be considered when helping a cat and a dog cohabit with one another, different circumstances call for different types of intervention, planning and preparation.
+While we have covered the general rules, which should always be considered when helping a cat and a dog cohabit, different circumstances call for different types of intervention, planning and preparation.
 Here, we look into these cases in a bit more detail and offer guidance for how to approach these particular situations to ensure the best for your pets while continuing to help them become familiar with one another.

 A puppy and a kitten

 Adopting a young kitten and a young puppy at the same time (or near enough) is the ideal way to ensure your pets form a close but respectful bond.
-Being in each other’s lives from the start will help them to feel closer to one another and more accepting, and they will learn the limits to each other at the same time as learning their own limits and the rules of the home.
-It’s true that you will have all the other issues to deal with, like helping your new pets feel settled, finding their favourite food, helping them sleep and get used to being alone, and training them, but they should get on with each other fairly well.
+Being in each other’s lives from the start will help them to feel closer and more accepting, and they will learn each other’s limits at the same time as learning their own limits and the rules of the home.
+It’s true that you will have other issues to deal with, such as helping your new pets feel settled, identifying their favourite food, helping them sleep and get used to being alone, and training them, but they should get on with each other fairly well.

-That being said, kittens can be quite fragile for the first few months, and while they enjoy playing, their attention spans are much shorter than dogs.
-On the other hand, puppies learn to play by wrestling one another and can often keep going until they are so tired that they fall asleep.
+That being said, kittens can be quite fragile for the first few months, and while they enjoy playing, their attention span is much shorter than dogs.
+On the other hand, puppies learn to play by wrestling and can often keep going until they are so tired that they fall asleep.

 - Encourage the two to play with each other.
-It is a great way for the two to bond and learn what the other likes and where they draw the line.
+It is a great way for them to bond and learn what the other likes and where they should draw the line.

 - Let kitty call the shots.
-If puppy gets too rough or your kitten simply wants to rest, allow them to leave.
+If your puppy gets too rough or your kitten simply wants to rest, allow them to walk away.

 - If your puppy still wants to play, you can always take over!
 Play without gloves on your hands so he or she learns when they are being too rough by observing when you pull your hand away.
 This will also help him or her learn their limitations when playing with kitty.

 It’s worth noting that they will go through similar stages as they grow.
 Both will have weaker teeth and jaws at first, so wet food is a good way to encourage them to eat, but dry food and kibble is great for helping them to strengthen their bite and to grow healthy teeth, so you may want to offer a mix.
-They are also both likely to start maturing to adulthood at between 6 and 12 months, so it is during this period that you will want to start transitioning to adult food when your dog starts maturing into adulthood.
+Depending on the breed of your dog, you will want to transition to adult food when your dog starts maturing into adulthood.
 Adult food contains less calcium and protein (and other nutrients) than food for puppies.
 If you are unsure when your dog will reach maturity, check with a vet.

-Puppies and Kittens have different nutritional requirements; dogs are omnivores, but cats are carnivores.
+Puppies and kittens have different nutritional requirements; dogs are omnivores, but cats are carnivores.
 So, whilst a little bit of the other’s food is not dangerous in any way, it could easily become a problem if they were regularly getting more than 10% of their daily allowance as the wrong food.
 For example, cats need the amino acid Taurine, which isn’t always present in dog food.

 An adult dog and an adult cat

 As you can imagine, getting mature animals to get along is going to be trickier than getting two newborns.
-In a counter to the advice about adopting two young animals, older cats and dogs are much better at holding in their toilet business, even if they aren’t properly housetrained and, with a full set of mature teeth, are less likely to want to chew everything.
+Contrary to the advice about adopting two young animals, older cats and dogs are much better at holding in their toilet business, even if they aren’t properly housetrained and, with a full set of mature teeth, are less likely to want to chew everything.
 Better still, they will already be on an adult diet.
-While you’ll still need to keep the puppy food separate from the cat food, you should only need to feed them once or twice a day.
+While you’ll still need to keep the dog food separate from the cat food, you should only need to feed them once or twice a day.